smiths/AIMSS/StateOfPractice/GitHubMetricsCollector/README.md

 Adding the names of software to Row 1 is optional.

-## 3. GitHub Authentication
+## 3. GraphQL
-The script uses GitHub GraphQL API to retrieve data.
-See details in https://docs.github.com/en/graphql
+This script uses the latest GitHub API V4 - GraphQL.
+GitHub API V3 uses REST API, but cannot provide all information we needed.

+See details at https://docs.github.com/en/graphql.
+You can try different queries with a tool at https://docs.github.com/en/graphql/overview/explorer.

+In this script, the query is set by variable ***REQUEST_BODY_TEMPLATE***.

+## 4. GitHub Authentication
-Thus, the script needs your GitHub username and token for the auth.
+To use the GitHub API, the script needs your GitHub username and token for the auth.
 In the code, change the following lines to your credentials:
 ~~~Java
 private final static String gitHubUsername = "your_GitHub_username";
 private final static String gitHubToken = "your_GitHub_token";